-All drug testing will be conducted by trained competent manager who has been specially trained in drug testing.
+All drug testing will be conducted by our appointed testing company.

 At present, the Drug Testing Procedure involves up to six stages depending on whether a positive result is obtained, all strictly controlled by a process referred to as "Chain of Custody".
 The stages involved are summarised here: